Simply follow the 6 application steps. Take advantage of our checklist, which provides useful guidelines for each step.

 In general, you can apply for multiple courses of study at the same university.
-To do so, create a separate application for each course using our online portal My assist.
+To do so, create a separate application for each course using My assist.

 However: Universities can limit the number of applications per semester.
 You should enquire at your chosen university about how many courses of study you can apply to at the same time.

-Yes, but we will need an authorisation from you so other people can sign application forms on your behalf, indicate changes of your choice of study or withdraw an application for you.
+Yes, but we will need a power of attorney from you so other people can sign application forms on your behalf, submit applications or withdraw an application for you.

-This authorisation must be issued in German or English and signed by you.
+This power of attorney must be issued in German or English and signed by you.
 It is valid until you revoke it in writing.

-You can download and use one of the forms below.
-Please complete and sign the authorisation form and send it by post or fax.
-You can also simply upload the authorisation form in your My assist online account.
+You can download and use the sample form below.
+Please complete and sign the power of attorney form and send it by post or fax.
+You can also simply upload the power of attorney form in your My assist account.

-By submitting this form you permit the authorised person to gather extensive information on your applications and to act on your behalf, for example to sign application forms, indicate changes of your choice of study or even withdraw an application.
+By submitting this form you permit the authorised person to gather extensive information on your applications and to act on your behalf, for example to sign application forms, submit applications or even withdraw an application.

 21 KB 03.01.2018 pdf